CarolHall-NCSU-CBE/Serial-DMD-PRIME20/README.md

 >	*sidechainmove* = value that is larger than 3.0
 >
 >It is recommended to increase only 0.5 at a time starting from 3.0.
 A very large number will make the initial configuration generation very slow`
+- **submissionscript.sh** is an example of bash script that is used to submit a job.
+This file is in the most basic format and will need to be modified according to your computer system.
+- **nohup.out** shows an example of successful initial configuration generation.
+If your screen-written output look like this and no error showed, the initial configuration is successulffy generated. *nohup.out* must be deleted before any simulation if it exists to avoid being confused by old data.
 - 5 empty directories for data recording must be created before submitting a job.
 The names of these directories must be exact.
 	- `/checks/`: files for checking if the initial configuration is created correctly
 	- `/inputs/`: files to record residue id and positions for each peptide sequence